Ramgree/sysmod2020/Karl_Jaats/Lecture_4.md

 ### Lecture 4
 #### Prep
 **Component diagrams**
-We made one of the con videos for this week. <br>
+We made one of the con videos for this week which can be found [here](https://www.youtube.com/watch?v=jmjxVekJ78g)<br>

 **Pros:**
 * Great for planning the system implementation as it covers all the main parts without going into unnecessary detail.